Dean Martin discography: Overview

-Martin recorded his first single, "Which Way Did My Heart Go" / "All of Me", for the small Diamond Records in July 1946.
-The majority of the singer's recordings were released on Capitol Records (1948–1961) and later on Frank Sinatra's Reprise Records (1962–1974).
-Martin had many hit singles during his lifetime, but only two went to No. 1 on the pop charts—"Memories Are Made of This" in 1956 and "Everybody Loves Somebody" nearly a decade later.
-A close runner-up was "That's Amore", which stalled at No. 2.
-Other top tens included "Powder Your Face with Sunshine" (No. 10), "Return to Me" (No. 4), "The Door Is Still Open to My Heart" (No. 6), and "I Will" (No. 10).
+Martin recorded his first single, "Which Way Did My Heart Go" / "All of Me", for the small record company Diamond Records in July 1946.
+The majority of the singer's recordings were released by Capitol Records (1948–1961) and later on by Frank Sinatra's Reprise Records (1962–1974).
+Martin had many hit singles during his lifetime, two of which went to No. 1 on the pop charts—"Memories Are Made of This" in 1956 and "Everybody Loves Somebody" nearly a decade later.
+A close runner-up was "That's Amore", which stayed at No. 2.
+His other Top 10’s included "Powder Your Face with Sunshine" (No. 10), "Return to Me" (No. 4), "The Door Is Still Open to My Heart" (No. 6), and "I Will" (No. 10).

-After "Volare" reached No. 12 in August 1958, Martin experienced a six-year period in his recording career without any significant single activity, exacerbated by changing pop trends and his focus on movie roles.
+After "Volare" reached No. 12 in August 1958, Martin experienced a six-year period in his recording career without any significant activity.
+Instead, he focused on film acting.
 A song strongly associated with Martin, "Ain't That a Kick in the Head?," never charted when released as a single.
-His highest-charting single during that span was "On an Evening in Roma" which barely registered at No. 59.
-It would take "Everybody Loves Somebody" to rejuvenate his chart decline.
+His highest-charting single during that span was "On an Evening in Roma" which peaked at No. 59.
+It would take "Everybody Loves Somebody" to turn his chart decline around.

 "Everybody Loves Somebody" also introduced Martin to the Easy Listening charts.
-From 1964 to 1969, he had great success there, as 20 of his singles reached the top ten.
-The final year that the singer had any significant chart success on either chart was 1969, with "Gentle on My Mind", "I Take a Lot of Pride in What I Am", and "One Cup of Happiness" doing moderately well.
-One major surprise came in the United Kingdom, as "Gentle on My Mind" reached No. 2.
+From 1964 to 1969, he had great success there, as 20 of his singles reached the Top 10.
+The final year that the singer had any significant chart success was 1969, with "Gentle on My Mind", "I Take a Lot of Pride in What I Am", and "One Cup of Happiness" doing moderately well.
+In the United Kingdom "Gentle on My Mind" reached No. 2.

-The crooner had two singles chart on Billboard's Country chart—"My First Country Song" (No. 35), featuring Conway Twitty, was appropriately the first in 1983.
+The crooner had two singles chart on Billboard's Country chart—"My First Country Song" (No. 35), featuring Conway Twitty, was the first in 1983.
 As early as 1959, Martin had expressed his love of country music ("My Rifle, My Pony, and Me").
 Within a year of signing with Reprise, Martin had recorded his first country album, Country Style, released in January 1963.
-He continued to record country music prolifically until he retired, yet country radio refused to play his singles.
+He continued to record country music prolifically until he retired, but country radio did not play his singles.

-A total of 32 original studio albums were released in Martin's career.
-His most critically well-regarded projects were released on Capitol Records in the late 1950s—e.g. Sleep Warm (1959) and This Time I'm Swingin'!
+Martin released a total of 32 original studio albums throughout his career.
+His most critically acclaimed projects were released by Capitol Records in the late 1950s e.g., Sleep Warm (1959) and This Time I'm Swingin'!
 (1960).
 Nevertheless, the singer had no significant album chart success until he signed with Reprise Records in the early 1960s.